AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 ## Frontier 1: Can an IBP-certified network approximate any continuous function?

-The ordinary universal approximation theorem says that sufficiently large neural networks can approximate any continuous function on a compact domain.
+The ordinary universal approximation theorem says that sufficiently large neural networks can approximate any continuous function on a closed and bounded input region.
 For certification, matching the function at individual inputs is only half the job.
 We also propagate an entire input region through the network.